Parikh Automata on Finite and Infinite Words: Nondeterministic Parikh Automata on Infinite Words

-We note that we can translate every PA (with a linear set $C$) into an equivalent normalized~PA by \autoref{lem:normalized}.
+We note that we can translate every~PA (with a linear set $C$) into an equivalent normalized~PA by \Cref{lem:normalized}.
 However, this construction adds a base vector, as we concatenate~$\{1\}$ to $C$.
 In fact, this can generally not be avoided without losing expressiveness.
-However, this loss of expressiveness is exactly what we need to characterize the class of $\omega$-languages recognized by Büchi PA as stated in the previous lemma.
+It turns out that this loss of expressiveness is exactly what we need to characterize the class of $\omega$-languages recognized by Büchi~PA as stated in the previous lemma.
 The main reason for this is pointed out in the following lemma.